-The /k/ sound at the end of a word is one of the consonants that vary.
+The /k/ sound at the end of a one syllable word with a short vowel is often spelled CK.
+This is one of the consonants that vary.
 (IV.c)

 When the K sound is heard at the end of a word: